practicalcomputerscience/MicrobenchmarkGPHLlanguages/README.md

 This project was the first time I deliberately came into contact with **functional programming languages**.
 At one point it made me to divide the programs into two sections:

-- imperative programming languages (I've not seen yet an Object-Oriented Programming (OOP) language which is not imperative "by nature")
+- imperative programming languages (I've not seen yet an Object-Oriented Programming (OOP) language which is not imperative "by nature") and

 - functional programming languages, from "soft" like Common Lisp (https://lisp-lang.org/) to "harsh" or "pure" like it's officially called, here with Roc: https://www.roc-lang.org/

-The concepts of functional programming and concurrency is linked because:
+The concepts of functional programming and concurrency are linked because:

 > As I explained previously pure functions and immutable data make a program thread-safe.
 Hence your software becomes scalable.